Artists/Entrepreneurs/Visionaries

 What “puzzle” are you working on in your own life?

-This week, I encourage you to keep trying to put the pieces of your “puzzle” together…if one piece doesn’t fit, try another, and another, then search for another.
+Keep putting the pieces of your “puzzle” together…if one piece doesn’t fit, try another, and another, then search for another.
 If you need to, take a break – either temporarily, or sometimes from it all.
 If you’re committed and passionate enough, you’ll return to the work at hand and your focus will return.
 Trust in the dips and valleys of your personal journey.

 You WILL have plenty of moments of frustration, confusion, uncertainty, but if you take action to pick up where you left off, or in a whole other place, your focus will be renewed.
 You’re meant to get lost in the process because not everything is within your control.